 As technology advances and more features become available, it is apparent that car manufacturers are equipping vehicles with connected technology faster than they can protect them – and you – from cyber threats.

-At Intelice Solutions, the leading managed IT services firm in Maryland and Virginia, we want to ensure that our customers understand the dangers associated with connected features, especially when it comes to their automobiles, which can be prime targets for hackers.
+At Intelice Solutions, the leading managed IT services firm in Washington, we want to ensure that our customers understand the dangers associated with connected features, especially when it comes to their automobiles, which can be prime targets for hackers.

 How to Protect Our Cars Against Cyber Treats